REST API Integration: Challenges, Best Practices, and What Breaks at Scale

 April 7, 2026

 REST APIs are the default way software integrates with external systems.
-Every SaaS product—from CRMs to HR platforms to payment systems—exposes a REST interface.
+Every SaaS product—from CRMs to HR platforms to payment systems—provides a REST interface.

 Calling a single REST API is straightforward.